esamattis/tmpshare/README.md

 ## How?

 When upload begins an encryption key is generated on the server and the file stream is piped through an encryption transform to the disk.
-The plain file is never touches the disk (unless you use nginx ([ticket][]) or some other proxy which buffers uploads to disk).
+The plain file never touches the disk (unless you use nginx ([ticket][]) or some other proxy which buffers uploads to disk).